 They are so light, soft, creamy and fluffy yet thick, just the way homemade mashed potatoes should be in my opinion.
-If you was looking for the super pureed, thin mashed potatoes then honey this recipe is not for you !!
+If you were looking for the super pureed, thin mashed potatoes then honey this recipe is not for you !!

-The flavor of these cream cheese mashed potatoes are downright perfect!
+The flavor of these cream cheese mashed potatoes is downright perfect!
 No seasonings needed thanks to cooking them in savory chicken broth and creaming them with real butter, cream cheese and half n half.

-I know… they aren’t waistline friendly but your tastebuds will thank you!
+I know… they aren’t waistline-friendly but your taste buds will thank you!
 They are perfect for adding in other ingredients like chives, roasted garlic, bacon, cheese or smothering them in gravy but I like them plain and simple with a pat of butter and a sprinkling of chives.

-There are certain tips to making perfect mashed potatoes that I like to use.
+There are certain tips for making perfect mashed potatoes that I like to use.
 Some folks say that tips are just opinions when it comes to making mashed potatoes and I agree somewhat.
 My grandmother doesn’t follow any of these tips really and her mashed potatoes always come out like a cloud of goodness.
 However, if I tried her same recipe mine would be like glue. *Kanye shrug* Who knows!